microsoft/aksworkshop/_entries/03-06 notifications.md

 title: Send Order Fulfilled notifications to customers
 ---

-You need to add an email notification to send to the customer once it has been fulfilled but you may only use a serverless service.
+You need to add an email notification to send to the customer once a request is fulfilled it has been fulfilled.
+Create a serverless function to perform this task.

 **Resources:**